It was thanks to her curiosity that Emily O’Leary brought the untold stories of Eastern Bloc artists to Riverdale.

-As she continued on this research journey, O’Leary felt like she had opened Pandora’s box when she found out the lithograph — along with other pieces she came across — were created by artists from Eastern Bloc countries, a group of communist states in eastern Europe, east Asia and southeast Asia controlled by the then Soviet Union during the Cold War.
+As she continued on this research journey, O’Leary felt like she had opened Pandora’s box when she found out the lithograph — along with other pieces she came across — were created by artists from the Soviet Union and Eastern Bloc countries, a group of communist states in eastern and central Europe under Soviet control, during the Cold War.

 “There was this whole story behind how we got this group of objects way back in the ‘70s,” she said.

 That story stems from Jacob Reingold, the Hebrew Home’s late executive director and father of current facility head Dan Reingold, who created the facility’s Art Collection back in 1975.
 Early acquisitions came from various donors and members of the facility’s board.

 Many of the pieces O’Leary stumbled upon came from Eric Estorick, an art collector and dealer who ran the Grosvenor Gallery in London and exhibited artists from the Eastern Bloc, exposing western culture to these unknown and underground names in the industry.
 Estorick’s father happened to live at the Hebrew Home for a bit in the 1970s.